hypothetical-andrei/wmda-2025/t1/exercises.md

 3. Compare the accuracy before and after tuning.

 **Expected Output:** A summary of the best hyperparameters and improved model performance.

----

-This tutorial ensures hands-on experience with **data extraction, cleaning, feature engineering, and ML modeling**, reinforcing the concepts from **Course 1**. 🚀